ZeroDaysBroker/GhidraGPT/README.md

 ## ⚡ Real-Time Performance

-For optimal real-time performance, it is strongly recommended to use smaller and faster models such as **grok-3**, **gpt-3**, or **gemini-2.5-flash**.
+For optimal real-time performance, it is recommended to use smaller and faster models such as **grok-3** or **deepseek-chat**.
 These models deliver quicker responses, making them ideal for interactive and latency-sensitive reverse engineering workflows.
-Using larger models may result in slower response times.
+Using larger reasoning models may result in slower response times.

 ## 🚀 Features